Metabolism and weight loss: How you burn calories

-While it is true that some people seem to be able to lose weight more quickly and more easily than others, everyone loses weight when they burn up more calories than are eaten.
+Some people seem to lose weight more quickly and more easily than others.
+But everyone loses weight by burning more calories than are eaten.
 The bottom line is calories count.
-To lose weight, you need to create an energy deficit by eating fewer calories or increasing the number of calories you burn through physical activity or both.
+To lose weight, you need to eat fewer calories or burn more calories through physical activity.
+Or you can do both.